iaphub/react-native-iaphub/README.md

 |   | Features |
 | --- | --- |
 📜 | Receipt validation - Send the receipt, we'll take care of the rest.
-📨 | Webhooks - Receive webhooks to your server to be notified when you have a purchase, a new subscription, a cancelled subscription, a refund...
+📨 | Webhooks - Receive webhooks directly to your server to be notified of any event such as a purchase or a subscription cancellation.
-📊 | Analytics - Out of the box insights of on all your sales, subscriptions, customers and everything you need to improve your revenues!
+📊 | Realtime Analytics - Out of the box insights of on all your sales, subscriptions, customers and everything you need to improve your revenues.
 🧪 | A/B Testing - Test different pricings and get analytics of which one performs the best.
-🌎 | Product segmentation - Offer different product or pricings to your customers depending on defined criterias such as the country!
+🌎 | Product Segmentation - Offer different product or pricings to your customers depending on defined criterias such as the country.
-👤 | Customer management - Access your customer sales, active subscriptions, analytics... in one click.
+👤 | Customer Management - Access easily the details of a customer, everything you need to know such as the past transactions and the active subscriptions on one page.

 ## Getting started